aleshaleksey/fansys23/06-abilities.md

 **Action**: Declare "spellsong" when casting a spell that has a cast time of an "action" or "secondary action" and expend an extra 1 MP.
 The spell will now cost a "full round action".
 Declare which condition to apply or to cure (see "Spellsong table" below).

 **Duration**: As with "bard song", the singer must use a "secondary action" on each subsequent turn to maintain the spellsong and its effect.
-The signer can continue a song for a number of rounds equal to its Con score.
+The signer can continue a song for a number of rounds equal to its CON score.

-**Effect**: The targets of the spell must succeed an additional Wis save (at the start of its turn) or be affected by the declared condition or cured of it.
-An entity affected by spellsong, makes a Wis save at the start of its turn as usual to end the effect on itself.
+**Effect**: The targets of the spell must succeed an additional WIS save (at the start of its turn) or be affected by the declared condition or cured of it.
+An entity affected by spellsong, makes a WIS save at the start of its turn as usual to end the effect on itself.

+ALTERNATIVELY, instead of picking a condition, the singer may elect to restore [base]d4 SP and MP to a single entity that can hear the song.

 ALTERNATIVELY, instead of picking a condition, if the spell has ONLY incantation components, make a ["perform"](05-skills.md#perform) roll.
 Any target observing the casting that does not succeed on an opposed ["Knowledge: Arcana"](05-skills.md#knowledge) roll does not recognise that a spell is being cast and cannot identify (although it can recognise that a spell has been cast from the effects after the fact).
 This is useful in situations where subtlety is required, and to obstruct counter-spelling.